High-energy neutrino attenuation in the Earth and its associated uncertainties: Fast solution

 The method in Eq. \eqref{eq:combo} can in principle be used to couple an arbitrarily large number $M$ of fields, as long as the resulting $NM\times NM$ matrices can be dealt with.
 It should also be noted that if the on-the-spot approximation of Eq. \eqref{eq:taudec} is insufficient (for example, when energies $\gg$ PeV are required), then the tau cascade equation can also be simultaneously solved as in Eq. \eqref{eq:combo}.

 The solution found here is exact in the limit $N \rightarrow \infty$, $E_{N} \rightarrow \infty$, and $E_{i+1} - E_i \rightarrow 0$.
 In practice, the accuracy is ensured by a grid spacing that is smaller than the scale of any changes in the flux or cross sections, and the requirement that $E_{N}$ be sufficiently larger than the largest energy of interest.
 This requirement is easy to satisfy for steep power laws like those favored by IceCube data, but breaks down as the incoming neutrino spectrum approaches the unphysical case $\gamma \rightarrow 0$.
 We have checked that our solution agrees with the publicly available nuSQuIDS package \cite{nusquids}.
+As a basic benchmarking comparison, obtaining the eigenvector decomposition for a single flavor, including tau-induced secondaries, took 0.11 seconds on a 2.9 GHz laptop CPU.
+Each subsequent attenuation evaluation took approximately 0.006 seconds.
+In comparison, a single evaluation of nuSQuIDS for the same energy resolution took 0.2 seconds on a similar machine, once cross section tables had been read (3.5 seconds).
+In contrast, the standard Monte Carlo code ANIS \cite{Gazizov:2004va} quotes 300 seconds to generate 10$^4$ samples on a 1 GHz CPU.